 Linn Fund Grants for New Missions and Renewal: Established in 1951 to honor the memory of a former synod president, the Rev. Dr. Charles A. Linn, the purpose of the Linn Fund is to assist in funding mission development and outreach ministries by Southeastern Synod congregations.
 Grants of up to $5,000 per year may be made to new mission congregations and those actively engaged in renewal.
 TO APPLY: An application form and submission instructions are available here.

 Morton Fund Grants for Ministry in East Tennessee: Each year the Synod Council awards approximately $10,000 in grants of various sizes from the Morton Fund to support ministry projects in Tennessee, from Chattanooga eastward.
 Grant requests are reviewed by an advisory group from East Tennessee, prior to submission to the Synod Council for final approval at its January meeting.
-TO APPLY: Complete the application form (available here) and mail/fax/e-mail the form to the synod office.
-The deadline for completed applications is the first Friday in December.
-TO APPLY: Contact DEM Melissa Fuller Sims
+TO APPLY: Complete the application form (available here) and e-mail the form to the synod office.
+The deadline for completed applications is November 30.
+Contact person DEM Melissa Fuller Sims

 Houser Scholarships: Funded by monies from the E.A.
 Houser Estate, scholarships are available to students who are preparing for ordained ministry or other full-time professional positions in the ELCA.
 The size and number of awards are determined annually by the synod’s Candidacy Committee, usually at its summer or fall meeting.
 TO APPLY: Contact email@example.com.